London Graduate Mass Communication Program (Summer)

 Issues covered include nationality, branding, international distribution, sales promotion, advertising, public relations, and intercultural marketing.
 Students analyze case studies and decisions in the management of marketing in a multinational context.
 Syllabus

-COM CM 744: International Political and Media Systems (4)
+COM CM 744: British Media in the Digital Age (4)

 COM CM 809: Graduate Internship (4)

-Students intern in journalism; advertising or public relations agencies; corporate marketing or public relations departments; or other communications organizations.
-Recent graduate internship placements have included Fleischman-Hillard U.K., Cohn & Wolfe, Elizabeth Arden, and Reuters UK.
+Students intern in journalism, advertising, or public relations agencies, corporate marketing or public relations departments, or other communications organizations.

 COM CM 909: Thesis or Project Research (4)